IBM/pfloat/README.md

 implemented various vector operations, in particular multiply add and similar.

-It's worth noting that a CPU cache line size of 64 bytes - as is in widespread use - can hold 64 pfloat8 elements, or one pfloat8 8x8 matrix.
+It's worth noting that a CPU cache line size of 64 bytes - as is in widespread use - can hold 64 pfloat8 elements, or four pfloat8 4x4 matrices, or one pfloat8 8x8 matrix.

 We applied template programming to enable straight forward use of different pfloat types.
-For example, it is easily possible to use multyply-add with one vector (weights?) be represented in upfloa8low, the other vector (inputs?) represented as pfloat8h, with the result returned a pfloat16high.
+For example, it is easily possible to use multiply-add with one vector (synaptic weights?) be represented in upfloa8low, the other vector (cell outputs?) represented as pfloat8h, with the result returned a pfloat16high.
 This can deliver up to 10bits of resolution in the result.

 Such a multiply-add operation of a first vector consisting of unsigned